-Kane hears request for referendum to help fund services for disabled
+Kane hears plea for referendum to fund services for disabled

-GENEVA — James Gould of Carpentersville talked with the Kane County Public Health Committee about his son Thursday, and the pre-birth brain injury that rendered him disabled.
+GENEVA — James Gould, a resident of Carpentersville, talked with the Kane County Public Health Committee about his son Thursday, and the pre-birth brain injury that rendered him disabled.

 Gould and a handful of other parents spoke to the committee about placing a referendum question on the April ballot that would help Gould’s son and thousands of others in Kane County with developmental disabilities.

 David Gould lives with his parents now, but his father is concerned what the future will bring.

 “I can’t leave him for more than an hour, or hour and a half and feel he’s safe,” James said.

 The state system is lacking when it comes to help for the developmentally disabled as they age, and this referendum would help correct that in Kane County, the parents said.

 The Public Health Committee spent about two hours Thursday discussing the possibility of a referendum that would create a 0.1 percent levy, providing an additional $12 million in revenue to help developmentally disabled residents in Kane County.
 If approved, the referendum would mean a $52 tax hike for the owner of a $200,000 home.